Emad006/LightFly/README.md

 to include how to reproduce the bug or the issue.

-Also, if you want me to make minor modifications for you, such as disabling the `Disable Flight OnJoin` completely, feel free to let me know by joining the [Discord Server](https://discord.gg/MmqXcebnxC).
+Also, if you want me to make minor modifications for you, such as disabling the `Disable Flight OnJoin` completely, or making the plugin for other Minecraft Versions such as 1.12.2, feel free to let me know by joining  the [Discord Server](https://discord.gg/MmqXcebnxC).
 I will try my best to compile a custom `.jar` for you.
 I will also provide you the source code if you want.

 ### Note
 When a user flying disables flight mid-air, they will fall down and take damage.